DanieleOttaviano/Omnivisor/README.md

 tar xf ./Omnivisor/environment/kria/jailhouse/output/rootfs/rootfs.tar -C $SD_ROOT_PARTITION
 ```

-Insert the SD-card in the board and start it.
-Them insert User and Password:
+Insert the SD-card in the board, start it, and insert the following User and Password:

 ```bash
 login:    root